Assistant Professor of Urban & Regional Planning

 Greenlee, Andrew J. 2011.
 A different lens: administrative perspectives on portability in Illinois' Housing Choice Voucher Program.
 Housing Policy Debate.

 Greenlee, Andrew, Janet Smith, Sharon Legenza, and Katherine E. Walz.
 2011.
 Moving or Moving Up?
 Understanding Residential Mobility for Housing Choice Voucher Families in Illinois.
-Clearinghouse Review.
+Clearinghouse Review: Journal of Poverty Law and Policy.
 May/June 2011.

 Greenlee, Andrew J. and Bev Wilson.
 "Out-migration and the Determinants of Nonmetropolitan Opportunity."